-The company has assumed the obligation to protect its employees' right to freedom of association.
+The company also assumes the obligation to protect its employees' right to freedom of association.
 As mentioned in Section 7.1 of this report, the company management and the airport workers' union adhere to a regular collective bargaining procedure to establish employment conditions and benefits for unionised employees.
-During 2019, no threats were identified to the freedom of association or collective bargaining rights of the company's employees.

-According to the company's policy on human rights, ASUR does not use or benefit from forced labour or child labour of any kind.
+Currently 35% of the company's full-time employees are unionised, and during 2020 no threats were identified to the freedom of association or collective bargaining rights of the company's employees.
+ASUR does not use or benefit from forced labour or child labour of any kind.
 All working agreements are governed by consensual, written employment contracts, and the company's policy is not to employ anyone who is under 15 years of age.
-Currently, no one under the age of 18 is employed by ASUR and no situations involving forced labour have been identified.
+Currently, no one under the age of 18 is employed by ASUR and no situations involving forced or migrant labour have been identified.